Effective date: May 1, 2019

 We will ask for some information that we need to create your account to use our services, assess your eligibility to apply for U.S. citizenship and generate your Form N-400 (application for naturalization).
 This could include some or all of the following personal information about you, your spouse, and/or your children:

-Our website may use web, HTML5, and Flash cookies.
-These allow us to identify your browser and remember your information, settings, and your visits at the site.
+Our website may use web beacons, HTML5, Flash cookies, or similar technologies.
+These technologies allow us to identify your browser and remember your information, settings, and your visits at the site.
 We may also use other types of local storage, such as browser- or plugin-based local storage.
 Most browsers give you the option of enabling, restricting, and disabling cookies.
-You can control Flash cookies by visiting Adobe’s FlashPlayer Settings or Settings Manager.
+You can manage Flash cookies by visiting Adobe’s FlashPlayer Settings or Settings Manager.

 Note: If you disable cookies, you will not be able to use all the features of our services.
 For example, cookies are required for the system to remember you for purposes of completing your N-400 form and remember the information you provided before.

 To control which servers collect information, we may place tags (web beacons) on our pages.
 We also may send software instructions to your device that collect details of your interactions with our website, such as the kind of general information listed above.